kinetiq/Ether.Outcomes/README.md

 It's a fluent, expressive, easy-to-learn spin on the <a href="http://martinfowler.com/dslCatalog/notification.html">Notification pattern</a>, with a few careful tweaks.

 Outcome is particularly useful in MVC projects that do a lot of AJAX calls.
-If you serialize Outcome objects back to the client, you end up with a standard interface, and that opens doors for reuse on the JavaScript side.
+If you serialize Outcome objects back to the client, you end up with a standard interface for most of your callbacks, and that opens doors for reuse on the JavaScript side.

 How can I get started?
 ==============